 HOUSING AND ACTIVITIES:

-Students will be housed with the Summer Academy Program in a university residence hall designated specifically for them with counselors selected to work specifically with their age group.
+Students will be housed with other students attending our summer programs in a university residence hall designated specifically for them with counselors selected to work specifically with their age group.
 After class each day, students will participate in recreational activities, as well as research and course activities, that will familiarize them with the library and computer center on campus.

 Administrative personnel from the Pre–College Program Office serve as administrators for the Lott Leadership Institute for Rising Ninth Grade.
 Instructors working with the group are certified high school teachers.
 At least ten counselors (five male and five female) will live and work with the group (counselors are outstanding UM students).

 The selected participants are sent a set of age–appropriate rules, and both parents and students must sign and agree to the rules.
 The only punishment for breach of rules is dismissal from the program.
 Administrators, teachers and counselors monitor the students, and the residence hall where they are housed is secure.

 Once a student is accepted to the program, a non-refundable $125 registration fee is required to reserve their position in the program.
 The remaining cost of the program is $500 (this amount is in addition to the registration fee).
 Students are strongly encouraged to fundraise the required funds themselves rather than pay out of pocket.
 This is a leadership building exercise that is part of the program experience.
 An individual’s financial situation should not be a deterrent to applying to and successful completion of the program.
 No other scholarships or financial aid is available.

 In addition to the above costs, students are responsible for some simple school supplies, weekend meals, snacks, and miscellaneous spending money.
 Remaining costs of the program, including on campus housing, a week-day meal plan, travel costs, etc., are covered by the Lott Leadership Institute.